Knowledge Hub

 • Supply chain protection clauses – Require suppliers to provide alternative sourcing plans to mitigate disruptions.

-• Service continuity provisions – In industries like tech and finance, include provisions to ensure service uptime, redundancy measures, and cyber security protections.
+• Service continuity provisions – In industries like tech and finance, provisions to ensure service uptime, redundancy measures, and cyber security protections are included.

 • Regulatory compliance triggers – Ensure contracts include automatic review periods for legislative updates that might impact operations.